9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

 Instead of vague promises, set a clear plan of action.
 Say, “I’ll take this step today to improve.”
 Following through on small commitments helps rebuild trust and keeps your relationship moving forward.

-6. “I Was Just Joking”
+🚩6.
+“I Was Just Joking”

-Why it’s a marriage killer:
+Why it’s a marriage destroyer:

-This excuse is often used to mask hurtful or inappropriate comments.
+This lame excuse is often used to mask hurtful or inappropriate comments.
 When something is said that hurts your partner, covering it with “I was just joking” dismisses their feelings and prevents a real conversation about the issue.

 Over time, this excuse becomes a tool for deflection, making it harder to address serious issues in the marriage.